hoangduytran/blender-manual/manual/editors/asset_browser.rst

 ============

 As a general rule, **an asset can be used by dragging it from the Asset Browser to the desired location**.
-Objects and worlds can be dragged from the Asset Browser into the scene, Materials can be dragged onto the object that should use them.
+Objects and worlds can be dragged from the Asset Browser into the scene.
+Materials can be dragged onto the object that should use them.
 Geometry nodes can also be dragged onto objects to add a :doc:`/modeling/modifiers/generate/geometry_nodes`.
 The use of pose assets is different, and is described in :doc:`/animation/armatures/posing/editing/pose_library`.